-Involved in extending and redefining painting, Sunniva McAlinden, has questioned patriarchal modernist dogma, addressed minimalist aesthetics, redressed approaches to the grid, painted the fold, constructed follies, tackled the function of ornament, and continues to confront the stubborn materiality of painting.
+In her art practice, Sunniva McAlinden, has questioned patriarchal modernist dogma, addressed approaches to the grid, redressed minimalist aesthetics, painted the fold, constructed follies, and tackled the function of ornament.
+With an emphasis on the substance of colour she continues to explore the material and perceptual possibilities of abstract painting.

 Born in 1963 in Oslo, grew up in Leeds, England, moved to Norway in 1977.